dky/cb/work-log.md

 - Finish up Python fundamentals...
 10:04AM

 ## 2019-12-15

-Still on Fundamentals...
+- Still on Fundamentals...
 What the f* are you doing?
+- Work through linked list
+- 3:16 gets really confusing...